vulcanrowley/TreasureHuntProto8/README.md

 App is deployed on Render.com as RowleyCryptoGames.com or https://treasurehuntproto.onrender.com/

-added Lobby function based on "https://github.com/isaacjohnsononline/phaser-game-lobby"/"zackabrah / phaser-game-lobby"
+added Lobby function

 DEvLOG: 8/4/22
-Cosmetics leave a lot to be desired but much of the Prototype is operational excepting end-of-game
+Cosmetics leave a lot to be desired but much of the Prototype is operational
  * Module to handle all Socket IO communications server <==> player
  *
  * Functions